taimoor115/JavaScript/Preparation/notes.md

+# Pass by Value Call by Value Shallow Copy

+- All primivites are pass by value
+- number, undefined, null, boolean, string,

+# Pass by Reference Call by Reference Deep Copy

+- functon objects and Arrays

 ## `null` is considered a primitive value in JavaScript.

 - As a primitive value, `null` is not an object and does not have properties or methods of its own.